For People with Friedreich’s Ataxia - Ataxia UK

 CLINICAL TRIALS

-BRAVE paediatric study of Omaveloxolone for FA - this phase 3 clinical trial looks at the effects and long-term safety of Omaveloxolone (SKYCLARYS) in children with FA aged 2 - 15 years.
+BRAVE paediatric study of Omaveloxolone for FA (Added Jan 2026) - This phase 3 clinical trial looks at the effects and long-term safety of Omaveloxolone (SKYCLARYS) in children with FA aged 2 - 15 years.
 This trial is being run by Biogen.
 The London Ataxia Centre, Oxford Ataxia Centre and Sheffield Ataxia Centre are UK trial sites.
 The trial is now open for recruitment in the UK.

 Sheffield Ataxia Centre contact: Dr Santosh Mordekar, santosh.mordekar@nhs.net